DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 However, the process of producing these random numbers tends to be pseudo-random, e.g. utilizing the current states of various modules.
 These numbers do not generate true randomness, and in order to heighten security other methods of generating these are required.
-Current ranom number generators (RNG) are usually implemented in code, using certain states of the host machine as a starting point before running a predetermined algorithm.
-This pseudo-random number generation (PRNG) comes with the drawback that the result is always deterministic, provided that the initial state is known.
+Current random number generators (_RNG_) are usually implemented in code, using certain states of the host machine as a starting point before running a predetermined algorithm.
+This pseudo-random number generation (_PRNG_) comes with the drawback that the result is always deterministic, provided that the initial state is known.

 True random numbers, then, cannot be produced solely through code.
-These systems require some input that is neither replicatable nor reproducable.
-One proposed solution for this is quantum random number generarion (QRNG) [@QRNG].
-By reading quantum fluctuations from any given source, for instance an optical signal, the inherent unpredicability of said source can be harnessed in order to produce a random number from a state that is nigh impossible to reproduce accurately.
+These systems require some input that is neither replicable nor reproducible.
+One proposed solution for this is quantum random number generation (_QRNG_) [@QRNG].
+By reading quantum fluctuations from any given source, for instance an optical signal, the inherent unpredictability of said source can be harnessed in order to produce a random number from a state that is nigh impossible to reproduce accurately.

-In this project, we will be writing firmware for one such solution, which reads quantum variations from from an optical signal.
-Further details about how this signal is produced will be introduced in section 2 and builds on the work of M.
-Clason [@Clason2023].
-This optical signal will be converted to a stream of random, raw bits via an Analog to Digital Converter (ADC).
+In this project, we will be writing firmware for one such solution, which reads quantum variations from an optical signal.
+Further details about how this signal is produced will be introduced in section 2 and builds on the work of M. Clason [@Clason2023].
+This optical signal will be converted to a stream of random, raw bits via an Analog to Digital Converter (_ADC_).
 In turn, these random bits will be processed via Toeplitz-hashing [@toeplitz] in order to process these bits into random numbers.
 Some processing has to be done on the microcontrollers themselves in order to ensure that the data is workable, and Topelitz-hashing is a tried and tested method to accomplish this.
 These random numbers will then be output from the microcontroller to the host computer via USB.
-This thesis will aim to answer one key research question: How can a vacuum fluctuations in quantum system be sampled in order to generate true random numbers?
+This thesis will aim to answer one key research question: How can sampled vacuum fluctuations be processed efficiently in order to output QRNG?

 In producing this firmware, several key considerations have to be made in order for this system to be usable in a production environment.
 The vision for the end product is a simple USB-stick that can be connected to a host, and produce true random numbers from ambient quantum fluctuations.
-While this system could very well be implemented on physically larger hardware, thus avoiding the constraints that limited hardware introduces, **add something more clever here**.
+While this system could very well be implemented on physically larger hardware, thus avoiding the constraints that limited hardware introduces, Clason proposes a simpler and cheaper way to achieve QRNG [@Clason2023].
+In keeping with this, utilizing microcontrollers for processing the raw bits extracted further helps to keep the costs low and the solution reasonably complex.
 However, due to this portability constraint, our implementation needs to work quickly and efficiently on resource constrained hardware.
-As such, our main question is broken down into two concrete research areas:
+As such, our main question is broken down into two concrete research
+areas:

-**Research area 1 (RA1)**: How can Toeplitz-hashing be implemented as effectively as possible on resource constrained hardware, such as a microcontroller?
+**Research area 1 (_RA1_)**: How can Toeplitz-hashing be implemented as effectively as possible on resource constrained hardware in order to process raw bits into a workable random number?

 Toeplitz-hashing been optimized quite well, and previous research can be utilized for this.
 However, there are still considerations when implementing the